PL/Java functions before 1.5.1 have been able to access a value of XML type as

 in the Catalog API documentation, and can be done with the

-and setFirstSupportedProperty
+setFirstSupportedFeature and setFirstSupportedProperty methods

-in PL/Java's Adjusting
+in PL/Java's Adjusting API.

 When running on Java 22 or later, there is also a fallback catalog that can